shresthadipak/Real-Time-Multiple-Object-Tracking-uisng-DeepSORT/README.md

 YOLOv4 (You Only Look Once version 4) is a real-time object detection algorithm.
 TensorFlow is an open-source machine learning framework, and DeepSort is a real-time multi-object tracking algorithm.You would use TensorFlow to implement the YOLOv4 model and run it on a video stream to detect the objects in real-time.
 Finally, you would use the DeepSort algorithm to track the detected objects over time by matching their detections across frames and estimating their positions.

 ## YOLOv4 Object Detection Model
-Object detection using YOLOv4 from scratch and have some basic concept over object detection model via the flow diagram.
+Object detection using YOLOv4 model from scratch and have some basic concept over object detection model via the flow diagram how it works under the hood.

 ![This is an image](/images/AO.png)